Why Monitoring Your Application Is Important

 • Error rate

-Application performance monitoring has now become an integral part of any company’s day-to-day operations.
+Application performance monitoring has now become an integral part of any company's day-to-day operations.
 Why?
-Because you don’t want to annoy or lose any customer with an outage.
+Because customers won't stick around on applications that don't work or provide a poor user experience.

-Every company that owns or makes use of an application that’s important to their cashflow, wants their software to respond to requests as accurately and quickly as possible.
+Every company that owns or makes use of an application that is important to their cashflow wants their software to respond to requests as accurately and quickly as possible.
 And the only way of ensuring that is by monitoring that application 24/7.

-You should think of a software application like a human being.
-There are a million ways in which an application can become unhealthy.
-Not only they can have major outages, but also partial outages or even intermittent performance problems.
+You can think of a software application like a human being; there are a million ways in which an application can become unhealthy.
+Not only can they have major outages, but also partial outages or even intermittent performance problems.

 On top of that, an application can respond to all requests correctly but do so in an extremely slow manner.
 Therefore, just like human beings, they require constant, intelligent monitoring to ensure they stay healthy.